Psalm 46 & Proverbs 15

 What I am working through is what is a need, a want, and a desire (is that the same thing as want?)
 The Lord will always provide for my needs but not always my wants or desires.
 He knows the desires of my heart.
 Also, He knows the intentions behind the desires of my heart (how humbling is that?).

 So, when I read that…I think I possibly just need to shut up and let God do His thing.
-Money very well my cause inner turmoil, but for me, right now, the lack of causes inner (and outer) turmoil.
+Money very well causes inner turmoil, but for me, right now, the lack of causes inner (and outer) turmoil.
 I hope that makes sense.
 This is something I need to work through with Jesus.

 17 A bowl of vegetables with someone you love